-Nutritionist, Health Coach and Senior Editor at Best of Vegan (a digital culinary publication dedicated to vegan recipes and the plant-based culinary scene), Samantha Bailey is driven by the mantra “since I know better, I must do better.”
+Nutritionist, Health Coach and Senior Editor at Best of Vegan (a digital culinary publication dedicated to vegan recipes and the plant-based culinary scene), Samantha Bailey is driven by the mantra “Since I know better, I must do better.”

 My top 8 tips to make eating organic more affordable:

-- Center Beans and Rice in your meals: Legumes and grains are higher in calories and lower in cost than many other foods.
+Legumes and grains are higher in calories and lower in cost than many other foods.
 When you buy them dry, they’re also very easy to store and last a long time, while leftovers can easily be frozen, helping you reduce food waste.

-- Stock more heavily on cheaper fruits: bananas, apples, tangerines: for the price of a pint of berries, you can get 2-4 bunches of bananas, depending on where you shop.
+Bananas, apples, tangerines: for the price of a pint of berries, you can get 2-4 bunches of bananas, depending on where you shop.
 Not only that, but bananas are much more filling and caloric than berries, giving you an even better value for your money.

-- Buy Fruits and Vegetables in their regular season: to find out which fruits and vegetables are currently in season, simply google the name of your city, region or state and add “produce in season”.
+To find out which fruits and vegetables are currently in season, simply google the name of your city, region or state and add “produce in season”.
 It’s not uncommon to find a pint of local strawberries in season for a third or even less of the price they’d cost you the rest of the year.
 When produce is not in season, it has to either be imported or grown in greenhouses, both of which cost more.

-- Choose to prioritize the packaged foods you really love and then see if there are other areas in your life where you could save money in order to afford them: no one is saying you shouldn’t ever buy packaged foods.
+Choose to prioritize the packaged foods you really love and then see if there are other areas in your life where you could save money in order to afford them: no one is saying you shouldn’t ever buy packaged foods.
 They’re incredibly convenient, taste good and if you choose the right ones, high in quality.
 I save a ton of money by buying clothes second-hand and choosing public transportation over cabs when I go out etc. With that extra money, I love investing in products and foods I truly love and that I know are good for me.

-- Stock up during sales!
-Utilize that freezer: Don’t underestimate how much you can save if you pay attention to sales and use coupons.
+Don’t underestimate how much you can save if you pay attention to sales and use coupons.
 Some companies even offer coupons and discounts via their websites, so if you’re looking to stock up on a particular product, be sure to check out their website and/or social media channels first.

-- Buy bigger versions of the same product, like cashew yogurt, etc.: Do the math.
+Buy bigger versions of the same product, like cashew yogurt, etc.: Do the math.
 Look at the price per weight of a single serving and then compare it to that of a bigger serving size of the same product and brand.
 The bigger size will almost always be more economical.
 Smaller portions can be more convenient, especially if you live alone, but you can easily freeze things like cashew yogurt (tip: try freezing it in an ice cube tray and then making your own fro-yo!).

-- Plan your meals days in advance!
 You’ll be less likely to order a meal out: Another way to save money is to eat in more and meal prep.
 If you have a pre-made meal waiting for you in the fridge, you’ll be less tempted to order takeout and you’ll save time in the kitchen!